Nagendra1997/dummypy/README.md

 $ sudo ./install.sh

 ```
-You can also run custom scripts in bash,Python,JavaScript,etc to interface with machine learning ,analytics,etc.
+You can also run your scripts in bash,Python,JavaScript,MATLAB,etc to interface your application with machine learning ,analytics and scientific computing modules.

 ## Troubleshooting & FAQ